xuxiangwen/xuxiangwen.github.io/_notes/20-python/install_jupyterlab_in_windows.md

-Here is the guide to install machine learning development environment in your laptop.
-We will install the following software.
+Here is the guide to install python machine learning development environment in your laptop.
+You will install the following software.

 - Conda
 - Python Virtual Environment